sfomuseum/go-url-unshortener/README.md

 	Display progress information
   -qps int
-       Number of (unshortening) queries per second (default 10) -stdin
+       Number of (unshortening) queries per second (default 10) -seed string
+    	Pre-fill the unshortening cache with data in this file -stdin
 	Read URLs from STDIN
   -timeout int